Paul566/blossom-vi/README.md

 Blossom VI is a C++ implementation of a **minimum weight perfect matching** solver.
 Given an undirected weighted graph, the solver finds a perfect matching of minimum total edge weight.
 If the graph does not contain a perfect matching, an exception is thrown.

+If you use this code for academic purposes, **please cite the paper** https://arxiv.org/abs/2604.20351.

 ## Build

 Build: